keijiro/VJ04/README.md

 - Unity Pro
 - Mac OS X or Windows system
-- MIDI controllers

-*VJ04* supports both Mac OS X and Windows, but MIDI controllers are available only on OS X.
+- MIDI controller (supported only on OS X)

 Control Guide
 -------------

-*VJ04* has many parameters which is controlled with MIDI CC messages.
-These parameters can be checked on the Reaktion window, which is opened from the menu “Window” -> “Reaktion”.
+There are several parameters to control the behavior of *VJ04*.
+These parameters can be checked on the Reaktion window that is opened from the menu “Window” -> “Reaktion”.

 ![Reaktion Window](http://keijiro.github.io/VJ04/Reaktion.png)

-To check the CC number of each parameter, push the “Select” button in the window.
+To check the MIDI CC number that is assigned to each parameter, push the “Select” button in the Reaktion window.
 It changes the current selection of objects, and then the MIDI settings are shown on the inspector.

 ![Inspector](http://keijiro.github.io/VJ04/Inspector.png)